Pruvosby TELCOMA Global

 Recent Changes

 A major PMP overhaul is coming July 9, 2026.
-The current exam content outline will be replaced with updated domains and a stronger emphasis on AI in project management.
-If you're planning to take the PMP, consider doing so before the change.
+The exam content outline is being replaced with updated domains and a stronger emphasis on AI in project management.
+If you're planning to take the PMP, seriously consider doing it before the changeover.
+Studying for a known exam is always better than being one of the first guinea pigs on a new version.

 PMP What the Exam Tests

 Three domains: People (42%), Process (50%), and Business Environment (8%).
-Approximately half the exam covers agile and hybrid approaches.
-You need to know predictive (waterfall), agile (Scrum, Kanban), and hybrid methodologies.
+Here's what catches people off guard: roughly half the exam covers agile and hybrid approaches.
+This isn't your grandpa's PMP that was all waterfall.
+You need to know predictive, agile (Scrum, Kanban), and hybrid methodologies cold, and more importantly, know when to apply which approach.
 The exam uses Computerized Adaptive Testing.

 Process